How to reuse 4 and 6 wires stepper motors for your projects

 Test the motors

-I create a silly program to check the motor, normally I connect they on CNC Shield, but if you don’t have It you can directly connect to a driver.
+I create a silly program to check the motor, normally I connect them on CNC Shield, but if you don’t have It you can directly connect to a driver.

-Some Arduino have problem when you doing a long running transmission with grbl firmware, pay attention.
+Some Arduino have problem when you are doing a long-running transmission with grbl firmware; pay attention.

 You can find here AliExpress

-You can get the code from my github, here you can find repository.
+You can get the code from my GitHub, here you can find the repository.